“Here mom, you can have the rest of this. I’ve had enough.”

 When did I lose my sense of “enough”?
 When did I become so insatiable?

-And it’s not just food.
+It’s not just food.
 I am this way with much bigger things, too.
 I always have room for one more pair of boots, time for one more vacation, and energy for one more home improvement project… To the point that I am ready to start planning for the next experience even before the current one is over.
 Actually, if I’m honest, sometimes I start planning the next thing while I’m in the middle of my current project/trip/experience.

 But I have started noticing a nagging feeling lately.
 It’s this thought that I can’t shake.